f8al/TA-Shell/README.md

     lhost: 127.0.0.1
     lport: 9997

-To create the listener on the box you wish to cannect to run:
+To create the listener on the box you wish to connect back to run:
 ```bash
  nc -vv -l -p 9997
  ```